Tarcaxoxide/Sauce/README.md

 	- gnu make
 		- to run the Makefiles ;)

-# working on...
-- partial implementation
-	- Filesystem
-		- FAT32
-		- VFS
-- Currently
-	- making custom shell language.
-		- ~debugging
-- Planned
-    - fix the timer (not really urgent since nothing i do is really time sensitive, but i suppose it would be nice to have a sane relative time XD).
-	- Userland (can't really do this without the filesystem in place first)
-		- do research on (~wasm?)
-		- (~wasm?) interpreter
-		- desktop GUI in (~wasm?)
-	- DAVAS (much much later)
-		- Natural langauge processing
-		- Generic hook function for DAVAS to execute different features.
-			- probing functions for gathering information about the hardware
-			- probing functions for gathering information about the software
-			- disk read and write functions
-			- math functions to perform redumentary calculations
-			- Graphics functions to draw images such as graphs and diagrams
-			- Ethernet functions for querying data from various places (maybe? implement an optional crawler but that wont be untill quite far into the future indeed).
-		- DAVAS (the AI itself needs to be created, obviously)
-	- bootloader
-		- once the kernel is mostly operational by itself and could hypothetically be placed on real hardware, i'll do some research on bootloaders and replace the gnu-efi i've been using so i can have 100% of the code as MIT licensed.

 # About the architecture

 Firstly the kernel architecture is what is known as a megalithic kernel which means there is no task switching or user-mode.